WWDTM: Bob Costas

 Coming up, our panelists predict what new drug will be featured in the last ever pharmaceutical ad to be seen on TV.

+Doug Berman, Benevolent Overlord, Philip Godeka, rides our limericks.
 Our public address announcer is Paul Friedman.

-Thanks to the staff and crew at the Studebaker Theater.
+Our tour manager is Shane Adonald, thanks to the staff and crew at the Studebaker Theater.
+B.J.

 Special thanks this week to Blythe Robertson and Monica Hickey.
+Our saint is Peter Mary Gwynn.

 Our visual host is Emma Choi.
+Technical Direction is from Lorna White.

 Our CFO is Colin Miller.

-Our senior producer is Ian Schilog, and the executive producer of Wait, wait down, tell me, is Mr.
+Our production manager is Robert Newhouse.
+Our senior producer is Ian Chillock, and the executive producer of Wait, wait down, tell me is Mr.

 Hot Mike Danforth.

-Now, panel, what will be the last pharmaceutical ad we get get to see in TV before they all go away?
+Now, panel, what will be the last pharmaceutical ad we get to see in TV before they all go away?
+Brian Babylon.
+It's going to be Handmaids Plan B.

 Emmy Blotnick.
+A scativan.

 It gives you the relaxed confidence to jazz scat.

 Peter Gross.
+Bone for life.

-Bone for life, a pill you take just once that gives you an erection that never goes away for the rest of your life.
+A pill you take just once that gives you an erection that never goes away for the rest of your life.

-And if any of that happens, panel, we'll ask you about it on Wait, Wait, don't tell me.
+And if any of that happens, panel, we'll ask you about it on Wait, Wait.
+Don't tell me.

-Thank you, Dr.
+Thank you, Dr. J

-Thanks to all of you here at the Student Baker Theater, you're fabulous.
+Thanks to all of you here at the Student Baker Theater.
+You're fabulous.

-We'll see you next week from St.
+We'll see you next week from St. Louis, Missouri.

-Now, show me what kind of hunt.
+Now show me what kind of hunt you are.

 This is NPR.